aligit/deenji-crawler/README.md

 - Leverages PostgreSQL functions defined in migrations for structured data insertion.
 - Includes basic pagination logic for the listing API.
 - Uses environment variables for database configuration.
+- **Elasticsearch integration for fast search and autocomplete functionality**

 ## Setup